-In GD&T, a feature control frame is required to describe the conditions and tolerances of a geometric control on a part’s feature.
-The feature control frame consists of four pieces of information:
+A feature control frame is used in Geometric Dimensioning and Tolerancing to describe the conditions and tolerances of a geometric control on a part’s feature.
+The feature control frame consists of four main pieces of information:

 - GD&T symbol or control symbol

-- Tolerance zone modifiers: features of size, projections…
+- Tolerance zone modifiers: material condition modifiers, projections…

 - Datum references (if required by the GD&T symbol)

-This information provides everything you need to determine what geometrical tolerance needs to be on the part and how to measure or determine if the part is in specification.
+This information provides everything you need to determine how the geometrical tolerance needs to be interpreted and how to measure or determine if the part is in specification.